Manuel-Kehl/gscmsh/README.md

 Features already implemented:
 - initial creation of a GetSimpleCMS installation
-- installing Plugins/Themes
+- installing plugins/themes
-- removing Plugins/Themes
+- removing plugins/themes
-- listing installed Plugins/Themes
+- listing installed plugins/themes
+- activating/deactivating plugins
+- flushing the cache

 In case you want to join development I will attach a list of features that I would love to see implemented:
-- quick backup (should not be too complicated, as there is no DB involved)
+- Autocomplete based on possible actions and installed themes/plugins
+- quick backup (maybe using the system's built in backup procedure?)
-- update core files
+- update core files (+plugins?)
 - fix common file system permission problems
-- Autocomplete based on possible actions and installed themes/plugins
 - anything cool, that you can think of ;-)